redis/node-redis/README.md

 Minimal parsing is done on the replies.
-Commands that return a single line reply return JavaScript Strings, integer replies return JavaScript Numbers, "bulk" replies return node Buffers, and "multi bulk" replies return a JavaScript Array of node Buffers.
+Commands that return a single line reply return JavaScript Strings, integer replies return JavaScript Numbers, "bulk" replies return node Buffers, and "multi bulk" replies return a JavaScript Array of node Buffers.  `HGETALL` returns an Object with Buffers keyed by the hash keys.

 `MULTI` is supported.
 The syntax is a little awkward: